codeadhoc/CarRentalChain/README.md

 # CarRentalChain

 Product Concept to rent a car backed by Etherum Blockchain.
-Customer can rent car new currencies of the world i.e Ether.
-Concept is full designed and implemented on ethereum private blockchain.
+Customer can rent car new with currencies of the world i.e Ether.
+Concept is fully designed and implemented on ethereum private blockchain.
 Technologies use to built this is - NodeJS, HTML5, JavaScript, JQuery, ExpressJS, Bootstrap, Solidity, geth.

 ## Pre-requisite